 Ingredients

-- 2 teaspoons beef broth concentrate or 2 beef bouillon cubes I use Better Than Bouillon, preferably reduced sodium
+- 2 teaspoons beef broth concentrate or bouillon cubes

 - 1 cup water